ibonkonesa/barber-shop/README.md

 $ git clone https://github.com/ibonkonesa/barber-shop.git
 ```

-You have to create a new Firebase project.
+You must create a new Firebase project.
 Cloud Firestore location must be set to us-central (default).
 If you choose other location, you must update src/store/user/location variable.
 Go to database section and create a new cloud firestore database.

-This repo have two legs: Cloud functions (act as a backend server, providing authentication and triggering when books are written) and a Vue.JS SPA that allow users to make and check reservations.
+This repo have two legs: Cloud functions (act as a backend server, providing authentication and triggering when bookings are written) and a Vue.JS SPA that allow users to make and check reservations.

 Cloud functions code is located at cloud-functions folder.
 In the root of this folder there is a file you have to edit.